frozeman/feindura-flat-file-cms/README.txt

 APPROPRIATE USES
    It's not tested yet, but it should work well on websites with up to 10 000 vistiors per day feindura#$storedPages array can have up to 30 000 Pages if the php memory limit is 16MB

-DESCRIPTION

-feindura is lightweight flat file based content management system for small and medium websites.
-It's main target group is webdesigners who want to create commercial or private websites without looking to much into the backend structure but want to focus more on their design.
-The main goal is to provide a easy to use CMS which dont limit designers in their work and without the need of using a to big CMS system like joomla or wordpress.

-BACKEND
-The CMS has a simple and easy to use interface with a simple structure, though its possible to create rather big content websites through the category system its uses.

-IMPLIMENTATION
-You should have some basic knowledge in PHP so that you can impliment the CMS in your website.
-But by following the given examples in this documentation it should easy to use feindura.
-It's basic requirements for the implimentation in a website is a Apache server with PHP, however for using the CMS backend its recommend to have Javascript activated.